-Montville Coffee is a multi-award winning Organic and Fairtrade coffee roaster located in Queensland’s Sunshine Coast hinterland ninety minutes north of Brisbane.
+Montville Coffee is a multi-award winning Organic and Fairtrade coffee roaster located in Queensland’s Sunshine Coast Region.

-We create opportunities for students to gain insights from a local, sustainable food and agribusiness.
+Opportunities for your students to gain insights from a local, sustainable food and agribusiness.

 Montville Coffee is an organisation driven by questions.

 - How can we be sure that there isn’t child slavery in our supply chain?

 - How are our coffee growers responding to a changing climate?

 - How can we inspire young people to become thoughtful consumers and purpose-driven entrepreneurs?

 - How do we align our business strategy to the Sustainable Development Goals (SDGs) and measure and manage our contribution?